mainmatter/git-workshop/example-file.md

 # This is an example

-This file does not acually have any real meaning.
+This file does not actually have any real meaning.